 The Gremlin and The Goblin live with Sara now.
 When our mom died last year at almost 98 years of age, she left us a treasure trove of ceramic and bronze sculpture, oil paintings on canvas, and drawings and prints on paper.
 Her work, created over some eight decades, lives in private homes and museums, is displayed in public places, and some favorites remain with our family.
 Creating art is how our mom nourished herself.
 She was our procreator and the creator of some astounding artwork.
 “Art is a hunt,” she said.
 “The clues are marks on paper, shapes in metal.
 The quarry: oneself.”

 Hanna Takashige is a Somatic Movement Educator and storyteller who lives in San Rafael, California.
 Anne Wienholt’s work can be found at www.annewienholt.org and on Instagram.
-An Anne Wienholt retrospective called “Art Was Her Life” took place at the College of Marin Fine Arts Gallery in Marin County, California, the community where she lived, from June 17 to July 3, 2019.
-Her work will be on exhibit from May 8 to June 2, 2021, at the Robin Gibson Gallery in Sydney, Australia.
-She is included in the book Women of Atelier 17, about mid-20th century artists.
+An Anne Wienholt retrospective called “Art Was Her Life” took place at the College of Marin Fine Arts Gallery in Marin County, California, the community where she lived.
+Her work was exhibited at the Robin Gibson Gallery in Sydney, Australia, and she is included in the book Women of Atelier 17, about mid-20th century artists.